Severely malnourished teen’s dad, stepmom plead not guilty

-BUCYRUS, Ohio (AP) - An Ohio county prosecutor says a 13-year-old boy fed a strict vegan diet of fruit and nuts by his parents and weighing just 65 pounds resembled a concentration camp survivor when he fled his family’s home last month.
+CLEVELAND (AP) - A severely malnourished 13-year-old boy fed a strict vegan diet of fruit and nuts by his parents and weighing just 65 pounds (30 kilograms) resembled a concentration camp survivor when he fled his family’s home last month, an Ohio county prosecutor said Wednesday.

+“It breaks your heart,” Crawford County Prosecutor Matt Crall said.
+“I have a child, and it’s hard to see this type of thing.”

-The boy’s father and adopted mother, 35-year-old John Miller and 36-year-old Katrina Miller, of Crestline, pleaded not guilty Monday to kidnapping, felonious assault and child endangerment charges in central Ohio’s Crawford County.
+The boy’s father and adoptive mother, 35-year-old John Miller and 36-year-old Katrina Miller, of Crestline, pleaded not guilty Monday to kidnapping, felonious assault and child endangerment charges.

-Prosecutor Matt Crall says the teen escaped Aug.
-24 and made his way to the home of a relative who called police.
-The Millers were arrested that day.

-Crall says the severely malnourished teen was taken to a Columbus hospital where he’s expected to remain for several more weeks.

 Messages left with the couple’s attorneys seeking comment were not returned.